Creating a Draftsman Template

 1. Open the Templates tab of the Data Management – Templates page of the Preferences dialog.

-2. Select the Draftsman Document command from the menu of the Add button or the context menu of the template grid.
+2. Select the Draftsman Document command from the menu of the button or the context menu of the template grid.

-4. Define the content of the sheet template.
-The template supports multi-page documents, data for the main document attributes (tables and lists, drawing types, etc.), page settings and elements created by Draftsman that do not depend on the PCB's design content.
-A sheet template can be used to define the graphic format of a new or existing drawing document and is also saved as part of a document template.
+4. Define the content of the document template.
+The document template supports multi-page documents, data for the main document attributes (views, tables and lists, etc.), page settings, and elements created by Draftsman that do not depend on the PCB's design content.

-An example of a Draftsman document template.
+An example of a single-page Draftsman document template

-An example of a Draftsman document template.
+An example of a single-page Draftsman document template

 A Draftsman document relies on a PCB document for context.
-To be able to define document options for a Workspace Draftsman Document Template while defining it, a virtual 6000x4000 mil PCB document is created to provide this context.
+To be able to define document options for a Workspace Draftsman document template while defining it, a virtual 6000x4000 mil PCB document is created to provide this context.

-5. Save the template to the connected Workspace by selecting the File » Save to Server command from the main menus.
+5. Save the document template to the connected Workspace by selecting the File » Save to Server command from the main menus.
 The Edit Revision dialog will appear, in which you can define the Name and Description of the Draftsman Document Template Item being created in the Workspace and add release notes as required.

 Creating a Workspace Draftsman Sheet Template